jamesaevans/amplitude-dev-center/docs/data/destinations/kochava-event-streaming.md

 description: Stream Amplitude events to Kochava (Installs)
 ---

-!!!beta "This feature is in Closed beta"

-    This feature is in Closed Beta and is in active development.
-Contact your Amplitude Client Success Manager for support with this integration.

 ## About Kochava

 [Kochava](https://www.kochava.com) empowers advertisers and publishers with a platform to help growth marketers.
 Kochava delivers what marketers need, when they need it, to establish customer identity and segment and activate audiences in a privacy-first world.